So you want to start a business, move to paradise and get paid to change the world?

 As a side note, becoming a highly-paid consultant is one of the more popular ways people are ditching their 9-5 jobs and working for themselves today.

 Courses like the Sam Ovens Consulting.com program are transforming the way people approach their business and personal lives.

 It’s the content management system of your website.
 It’s like the operating system that your website runs on.
 Think Microsoft Windows or Mac OSX for personal computers, except for your blog!

 There are two types of blogging platforms, “hosted” and “self-hosted”.

-Starting a website on these platforms is super easy and straight-forward but unfortunately, the drawbacks practically make this option a non-starter for most people…
+Starting a website on these platforms is easy and straight-forward but unfortunately, the drawbacks make this option a non-starter for most people…

-A “self-hosted” blog is something that you host yourself through a domain name that you’ve purchased.
+A “self-hosted” blog is something that you host yourself through a domain name you’ve purchased.

 It’s the way to go for serious bloggers and aspiring business owners alike.